How to Tell if Your Cat is Sick: Sick Cat Body Language & Symptoms

 • Painful Tummy – This could be a sign of gastrointestinal illness or issues with joints or internal organs

 • Vomiting & Diarrhea – While some cats do occasionally vomit (throw up or spit up), this is not generally normal for cats.
-Vomiting or diarrhea (loose stool) can be signs of a gastrointestinal issue
+Vomiting or diarrhea (loose stool) can be signs of a gastrointestinal issue.
+If you suspect your cat has ingested something toxic, remember that how to make a cat throw up should only be determined by a veterinary professional, as improper methods can be dangerous.

 • Not Responding to You – Lying in one place not responsive to touch or sounds can be a scary sign that something serious is going on with your kitty

-• Not Used the Bathroom for More than 24 Hours – If your cat has been unable to use the bathroom in more than 24 hours, this could mean they’re either unable to go (such as with a urinary tract blockage) or they are not taking in enough nutrients.
-Both situations warrant immediate veterinary attention
+• Not Used the Bathroom for More than 24 Hours – If your cat has been unable to use the bathroom in more than 24 hours, this could mean they're either unable to go (such as with a urinary tract blockage) or they are not taking in enough nutrients

 • No Food or Water for More Than 48 Hours – Not eating or drinking anything for more than two days is not normal and should be addressed by a veterinarian ASAP

-• Extreme Weight Loss – Losing a huge amount of weight in a short period of time is often an indicator that a cat is dealing with a life-threatening condition.
-Some issues can be managed, so it is important to get your kitty to the vet before the weight loss worsens
+• Extreme Weight Loss – Losing a huge amount of weight in a short period of time is often an indicator that a cat is dealing with a life-threatening condition

 • Struggling to Breathe – If it looks like your cat is struggling to breathe, go to the veterinarian immediately